 “First day of September.
 Tomorrow school opens.
 I have no fears of the morrow.
 The noisy Setonia cricket no longer hears my tramp.
 The boys no longer shake me by the hand.
 The prefect no longer smiles in anticipation of the sarcasm and the lines he will burden me with.
 Such is the past.
 The future is alone known to God.
 Played ball.”

 Like many Seton Hall students, Robinson felt a connection to the College that extended well beyond his graduation, and further diary entries indicate that he remains aware of what is happening there and stays in touch with friends he met in school.
 His diary provides insight into the ways that student life has changed over the years, but also ways it has remained the same.
+To read the whole diary and learn more about the context of Robinson’s life, please visit our digital exhibit.
 For more information or to view the diary please make an appointment with Brianna LoSardo or Alan Delozier.
-We can be contacted at firstname.lastname@example.org or (973)-761-9476.
+We can be contacted at email@example.com or (973)-761-9476.